Nova

 Readme

-Markdown File Linker allows you to insert links to local files as Markdown links, perfect for linking between articles in your Jekyll blog!
+Markdown File Linker allows you to insert links to local files as Markdown, perfect for linking between articles in your blog!

 Usage